Hipo/swift-style-guide/README.markdown

-# Hipo Swift Style Guide.
+# Hipo Swift Style Guide

 This is the internal style guide for Swift development at [Hipo](http://hipolabs.com).
-It has been forked from raywenderlich.com Swift Style Guide (thanks!).
+This guide has been forked from [raywenderlich.com](raywenderlich.com) Swift Style Guide (thanks!).

 Our overarching goals are conciseness, readability, and simplicity.